Soft key: History

+Function keys on a BBC Micro's keyboard; a paper strip with commands for Elite has been inserted under the transparent cover for labels.

 Early examples are found in aviation glass cockpits, such as the Mark II avionics of the F-111D in the late 1960s/early 1970s (first ordered 1967, delivered 1970–73).
 Hewlett-Packard developed them for use in computers/calculators in the 1970s.
 The HP 9830 desktop computer was the first calculator with two rows of 4 keys, over which a paper overlay would be placed.
 These were later adapted to terminals.
 Programmers found that the HP 2640 terminals could lock the top two lines of the screen, so they displayed the key functions there.
 Starting with HP 2647 terminal, the keys were re-arranged to correspond with 2 pairs of 4 labels at the bottom of the screen.
 These could be programmed by escape sequence or configuration screen.
 This would be further developed on the failed HP 300 Amigo, which used keys at the right side of the screen and HP 250 business computers which placed them at the bottom.
 By arranging functions in hierarchical trees, many functions can be implemented with only 8 keys.